 The processing of an application takes approximately six to eight weeks.
 The procedure for processing applications includes the following steps:

 1. A review of the application is made to determine that all required information is complete, including CV, certificate of completion of the training program, and the $1,500 fee.
 If the application is not complete, it will be returned to the candidate.
 An incomplete application will not be processed until a complete application has been received.

 2. If the application is complete, a letter will be sent to the candidate acknowledging receipt of the application and examination fee, indicating that the application will be processed.

-3. An evaluation form is sent to the candidate’s most recent or principal training director.
-In order to prevent any delay in the processing of the application, the candidate is asked to request that the director promptly completes and returns the form.
+3. A confidential evaluation form is then sent by the Board to the candidate’s most recent or principal training director after the application is deemed to be complete.
+In order to prevent any delay in the processing of the application, the candidate is asked to request that the director anticipates its arrival and promptly completes and returns the form.

 4. After the reference form has been returned to the Board office, the application is reviewed by the Credentials Committee, which determines if the training requirements have been fulfilled.
 A candidate may not challenge an examination unless declared eligible by the Credentials Committee.